This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 print(kind)

-This can print all supported node types, or you can directly view the source code.
-Cursor
+This can print all supported node types, or you can directly check the source code.
+Cursor also has other attributes and methods for us to use, commonly including the following:

 @property